 COVID Safety at Running Wild:

-This event will operate according to all NSW Health COVID- 19 public health orders and the Running Wild NSW COVID Safety plan.
+This event will operate according to any NSW Health COVID- 19 public health orders in force at the time and the Running Wild NSW COVID Safety plan.
 All runners are asked to adhere to all guidelines at all times during the event and not attend the event on race day should they be unwell or have any symptoms for COVID-19.

 Click here for our full COVID-19 Safety Plan

 For full information on COVID-19, including symptoms and public health orders, please visit the NSW Health page here

 Course cut off time: There is a 2 hour cut off at aid station two, which is at the top of the causeway.
 There is also a three hour cut off for the race finish.

 Race 1 of the short course series is in the Blue Mountains National Park starting at Euroka Clearing.

 Course: Runners start next to Red Gum picnic area and run up Bennetts Ridge Fire Trail before taking a left turn onto a single track that leads to the Nepean River.
 Runners will then loop back into Darug Campground in Euroka Clearing before making the ‘billygoat climb’ out of the picnic area.